 Although patients came in through the front door, in the event of their death, these patients were disposed of through a chute in the back of the Sanatorium.
 There were hundreds of patients that died at the Waverly Sanatorium and all were disposed of in this manner.

 Patients of the sanatorium were often victim to the harsh and outdated treatments that occurred at this time through treatments like being exposed to cold through the height of winter to give the lungs exposure to fresh air and even to rooms filled with ultraviolet light which was thought to delay the symptoms from occurring and even treat the disorder.
 Although, in comparison with having a balloon inserted into the lungs and inflated – which often resulted in damage to the patient, even death, these treatments were minimally invasive.

-In the early 1960s, the sanatorium was closed down and converted into an old folk’s home.
+In the early 1960s, Waverly Hills was closed down and converted into an old folk’s home.
 To this day, there is still debate on the experiments that were conducted here through this time.
 Apparently, many of the patients that experienced such torturous experiments still dwell in the spaces that have been auctioned to various high bidders.

 On the fifth floor is where much of the controversial activity occurs.
 Although there are only two patient rooms on the fifth floor along with nurses stations and other rooms that were used to store supplies and medicine, people are often gone to this floor and it has been known to be a hot spot for activity.
 Most visitors to the fifth floor can often seen shadows lurking or shapes within the windows.
 Some visitors have even reported hearing an eerie voice telling them to “get out” when they enter room 502 on the fifth floor.

 It makes one wonder, what kind of activities went on here to cause such ghostly activity?
 There are many stories, from the fifth floor being where they kept the mentally insane TB patients, or a nurse that committed suicide in the room as well as a nurse who simply jumped from the roof.